Liliana Cavani: Early films (1961–1965)

-Francesco d'Assisi (1966)
+Francesco di Assisi (1966)

-Cavani made her first full-length feature film in 1966 with Francis of Assisi (Francesco d'Assisi).
-Made for television and aired in two parts, it was deeply influenced by the style of Rossellini and the atmosphere typical of the films of Pasolini.
-Made in a period of political unrest, it was to become a kind of manifesto of dissenting Catholicism.
-Starring Lou Castel, it portrays Francis of Assisi as a slightly depressed protester and an avid, albeit mad, supporter of armed brotherhood.
-The ideal defender of the 1968 student movement.
-The film was a great success, but also triggered many negative reactions.
-It was called " heretical, blasphemous and offensive for the faith of the Italian people".
-It was the first of many polemical reaction to Cavani's work.
+Cavani made her first non-fiction feature film in 1966 with Francesco di Assisi (Francis of Assisi).
+Made for television and aired in two parts, it drew comparisons to the films of Roberto Rossellini and Pier Paolo Pasolini.
+Lou Castel portrays Francis of Assisi as a slightly depressed protester and an avid, albeit mad, supporter of armed brotherhood.
+The film was a critical success, but also received controversially.
+Called "heretical, blasphemous and offensive for the faith of the Italian people", it caused the first of many polemical reactions to Cavani's work.

 Galileo (1968)

-Her next film, Galileo (1968), focuses on the seventeenth-century conflict between science and religion.
-Galileo Galilei's belief that the truth should be proved by experimental methods, makes him clash with the dogmas of the church and he falls into the hands of the Inquisition.
-The film, originally made for television, was banned by the Italian censor, that considered it anticlerical and was never aired, but it found a distributor and it was released in theaters.
+Her next film Galileo focuses on the seventeenth-century conflict between science and religion.
+Astronomer Galileo Galilei's heliocentric theories collide with the dogmas of the church, resulting in his interrogation by the Inquisition.
+Originally intended as a miniseries co-produced by Italian and Bulgarian film companies, radio and television company RAI refused to broadcast the finished film and sold the distribution rights to Cineriz.

-The Cannibals (1970)
+The Year of the Cannibals (1969)

-The Cannibals (I Cannibali) (1970), Cavani's first film to rely on an independent production company, uses the myth of Antigone to present the contemporary political state of Italy.
-Inspired by Sophocles' Antigone, the film, set in the industrial city of Milan, recounts the struggle of a girl against the authorities that prevents burying the bodies of rebels killed by the police, to serve as a warning to its citizens.
-The brave girl, the only rebel in a city crushed by dictatorship, is aided by a mysterious man who speaks an unknown language.
-The example of this two youngsters is soon followed by others.
+The Year of the Cannibals (I Cannibali), Cavani's first film to rely on an independent production company, uses the myth of Antigone to present the contemporary political state of Italy.
+The film, set in the industrial city of Milan, recounts the struggle of a young woman against the authorities that prevents burying the bodies of rebels killed by the police, to serve as a warning to its citizens.
+The only rebel in a city crushed by dictatorship, she is aided by a mysterious man who speaks an unknown language.
+The example of these two is soon followed by others.
 This work was not very well received by the public, so Cavani returned to television with the series of documentaries I bambini e noi (1970).

 The Guest (1971)

-Cavani's subsequent film L’ospite (The Guest; 1971), furthered her interest in social and psychological themes.
-The plot centers on the relationship between a writer and a woman, a former mental asylum patient struggling to fit back in society.
-The film, starring Lucia Bosè, was made on a shoestring budget.
-It was shown at the Venice film festival out of competition.
+Cavani's subsequent film L’ospite (The Guest) furthered her interest in social and psychological themes.
+The plot centers on a woman who, after being released from a mental hospital, tries in vain to fit into society and flees into a fantasised past.
+The film, starring Lucia Bosè, was produced by RAI on a minuscule budget and shown at the Venice Film Festival.